Vitamin K is a fat-soluble vitamin known as “antihaemorrhagic”.

 Vitamin K3 (menadione) is toxic and has been banned for use.

-For those who are taking Coumadin (Warfarin) or other such medications used for “blood thinning”, care should be given when decided to take vitamin K due to its clotting properties.
-In fact, many medical doctors warn against eating dark greens, which are high in vitamin K, for the same reason.
+For those who are taking Coumadin (Warfarin) or other such medications for “blood thinning”, caution should be taken when it comes to vitamin K supplementation due to its clotting properties.
+For this reason, many medical doctors warn those who are taking “blood thinning” medications against eating dark greens, which are high in vitamin K.

-Of course, the nutrients found in dark greens are no doubt exactly what people need when they are sick.
+Of course, the nutrients found in dark greens are exactly what people need when they are sick.

-Strange that there are no warnings to processed and foods loaded with chemicals, but warnings against natural vegetables.
+Strange that there are warnings surrounding natural vegetables but not so many surrounding processed foods loaded with chemicals.

-Fact is vitamin E which can be used as a “blood thinner” does not require such massive restrictions as it help brings balance to the body as a whole, not like a drug that produces unnatural side effects. (see Vitamin E vs. Coumadin)
+In fact, vitamin E can be used as a “blood thinner,” does not require such massive restrictions and it helps bring balance to the body as a whole; unlike a drug that produces unnatural side effects. (see Vitamin E vs. Coumadin)